What to do when you have a headache that won't go away – and how to tell if it's a migraine.

 When one of her bad migraines hits, Jacqueline G. (last name withheld) can't do anything but lie down in a dark room and wait for the waves of pain to recede.
 "It's completely debilitating," says the 73-yearold, who has been plagued by severe migraines since her 20s.
 "The nausea comes on right away, and then I can't keep anything down—even crackers or ice.
 And it can last from early morning to 12 at night."

 Migraines are a particularly disabling form of headache because they launch a four-tiered attack:

 - The first strike is the prodrome (or preheadache), a sick or moody feeling that may set in a day or two before the actual headache starts.

 - Next, for about 20% of migraine sufferers, comes the aura—flashing lights, bright spots, or other visual phenomena that distort or even interrupt sight for a few minutes to an hour.

 - Then the migraine hits, a crescendo of headache that can involve throbbing pain and nausea, as well as increased sensitivity to sound and light.

 - And finally, the postdrome may occur—a "headache hangover" that leaves you feeling tired and drained from the whole ordeal.
 This feeling can last for a day or more.

 Women are three times more likely to get migraine headaches than men, in part because the hormone estrogen "primes the pump."
 After menopause, migraine headaches in women usually become less frequent.
 Yet some women—like Jacqueline—continue to have migraines even after they've seen the last of their menstrual cycle.

-Women who get regular migraines often have "triggers" that instigate their headaches.
-Common migraine triggers include
+People who get migraines often have "triggers" that instigate their headaches.
+Common migraine triggers include:

 The first step to help reduce migraine attacks is to try to remove the triggers.
 Keeping a headache diary can help pinpoint your migraine triggers.
 For one month, write down